fabiofranchino/blog/_posts/2019-12-01-upload-on-s3-with-express-and-vue-part-1.md

 This little server can be run with `node index.js` and it will listen at `http://localhost:3131/s3` with the `filename` and the `filetype` parameters correctly set.

 This is a bare-bone example without many error handling, just to demonstrate this particular functionality.
+Full source code [here](https://github.com/fabiofranchino/express-vue-s3-upload-back).

 In part 2 I'll dive in the frontend part, of course.